|Area: Kautz Creek

 Maps: Green Trails Mount Rainier National Park 269S

 Trailhead directions: From Elbe at the junction of SR 7 and SR 706, head east on SR 706 passing through Ashford and reaching Mount Rainier National Park at 14 miles.
-Continue west on park road for 3.3 miles to trailhead.
+Continue west on park road for 3.3 miles to the trailhead.
 Parking is on your right at a picnic area.

 Trailhead facilities: privy, picnic tables.